Hilbert-Kunz multiplicity of quadrics via Ehrhart theory: Abstract

 \section{Abstract}

-We show that the Hilbert--Kunz multiplicity of the $d$-dimensional non-degenerate quadric hypersurface of characteristic $p > 2$ is a rational function of $p$ composed from the Ehrhart polynomials of integer polytopes.
-In consequence, we explain and recover a result of Gessel--Monsky and prove that the Hilbert--Kunz multiplicity of quadrics is a decreasing function of dimension.
+We show that the Hilbert--Kunz multiplicity $h_{p, d}$ of the $d$-dimensional non-degenerate quadric hypersurface of characteristic $p > 2$ is a rational function of $p$ composed from the Ehrhart polynomials of integer polytopes.
+In consequence, we recover a result of Trivedi on monotonicity of $h_{p, d}$ for $p \gg 0$, we recover and explain the Gessel--Monsky formula for the limit $\lim_{p \to \infty} h_{p, d}$, and prove that $h_{p, d}$ is a decreasing function of $d$ for $p$ fixed.